elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - `metrics-server` is installed on kubeadm-installed clusters as well.
 - AWS: use network load balancer for `nginx-ingress`
 - Added AWS support to the `set-execution-mode.sh` script
+- AWS: EBS storage class support
+- AWS: Additional storage class for sensitive/important data that is encrypted and retained

 ### Fixed